Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Nuria's Traveller Tip

-Relax in the literary café Greco, opened in 1760 and considered the oldest in the city, it is full of memorabilia of great writers, such as María Zambrano!
+Relax in the literary café Greco, opened in 1760 and considered the oldest in the city, it is full of memorabilia of great writers, such as Maria Zambrano!

-9. Visit the original exhibition of chocolate Easter eggs
+9. Visit the chocolate egg exhibition

 Visiting the exhibition at the Bompiani Bakery| ©Vincenzo Pinto